 And now, just in time for Valentine’s Day 2015, the movie version hits the big screen.

-But now everywhere you look women are toting around and brazenly reading copies of 50 Shades in public without so much as blushing.
+In 2012, everywhere you looked women were toting around, and actually READING, copies 50 Shades in public.
+Without so much as blushing.
 In the Chicago airport, I witnessed women of all ages, from gray haired grannies to moms with babies in strollers, so totally mesmerized while reading the book they nearly missed their flights.
-If the numbers are any indication, the odds are my own mother has a copy of the book on her nightstand.
+If the sales numbers are any indication, the odds are good that my own mother has a copy of the book on her nightstand.

 The mere thought is so horrifying; I’m going to need therapy.

 James wrote her books chronicling the anything-but-subtle adventures of Anastasia Steele and Christian Grey, as a form of fan fiction for the Twilight series.
 Twilight, at least the version I recall, was the odd mélange of trampires, werewolves and teen angst, not BDSM.
 I’m so naive, I didn’t know what that meant.